Shaadi Mubarak: Plot

-Kusum goes abroad with Aastha for her studies.
-Preeti is heartbroken after being diagnosed with ovarian cancer.
-KT and Peeeti long for a child so they chose Phurti, a carefree bubbly girl who dreams of settling in London, as a surrogate in return for sending her to London.
+Preeti gets diagnosed with ovarian cancer.
+KT and Preeti long for a child so they choose Phurti, a carefree bubbly girl who dreams of settling in London, as a surrogate in return for sending her to London.

 Phurti becomes pregnant with KT and Preeti's child through IVF.
 Preeti introduces Phurti as her sister to the family as she begins to live in the Tibrewal Mansion.
 The Tibrewals are in turmoil following the revelations regarding Phurti's pregnancy as KT accepts the baby as his and Preeti's.
-Kushaala criticizes Preeti for taking her son away from her after KT takes a stand on his and Preeti's decision to choose surrogacy to get KT and the family a child.
 After some tension, the family eventually accepts the surrogacy situation.

 Eight months later

-Juhi finds a doctor that can cure Preeti.
+Juhi finds an oncologist that can cure Preeti.
 While KT and Preeti's baby shower occurs, Kushaala finds Preeti in pain after slipping in the bathroom and admits her to the hospital.
-After seeing Preeti at the cancer hospital in Delhi on the news, KT confronts Juhi, revealing about Preeti's illness.
+After seeing Preeti at the cancer hospital in Delhi on the news, KT confronts Juhi, revealing Preeti's illness.
 Phurti goes into premature labor and delivers a girl.

 Preeti's surgery is successful, but she is suffering from amnesia.
-While the hospital catches on fire, Preeti helps a pregnant Shikha and is taken in by her and her husband, Vishal.Priyanka gives birth to her son,Beer.
+The cancer hospital catches fire.
+Preeti helps a pregnant Shikha and is taken in by her and her husband, Vishal.
+Priyanka gives birth to her son, Beer.

-Five years Later

-KT has an emotional outburst when he does not find Preeti and blames Kushaala for not caring for her.
+KT has an emotional outburst when he does not find Preeti.
 Vishal and Shikha go to the hospital to find out about Preeti's family, but some confusion leads them to think that Preeti is a different patient, Mohi Bansal.
 Shikha delivers a baby girl but asks Mohi to take care of her after an accident.
-Vishal hates Mohi, thinking she is the reason for Shikha's death.
 KT stops his family from performing Preeti's last rituals and states that she will return.